chippr-robotics/chippr-agi/docs/_specs/05_Final_steps.md

+---
+layout: default
+lang: en
-# 5. Final Steps and Testing
+title: "5.
+Final Steps and Testing"
+permalink: /walkthrough/final
+parent: walkThrough

-After creating the components, entity, and system, we can now test our basic example to ensure everything works as expected.
+description: "After creating the components, entity, and system, we can now test our basic example to ensure everything works as expected."
+---

 ## 5.1.
 Using the createTaskEntity Function